NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

     const userIdentityAddress = UserIdentityArtifact.networks[3].address;
     const bankLoanAddress = BankLoanArtifact.networks[3].address;

-This will refer the smart contract adderesses of Ropsten network used in ``bank-web-app``.
+This will allow us to refer to the smart contract adderesses in the Ropsten network in ``bank-web-app``.

 You may need more fake ethers to other accounts (Wallet accounts for Broker and Borrower users) in MetaMask to use the system.